Scrub Me Mama with a Boogie Beat: Controversy

-The short was re-released in 1948.
-On October 20, 1948, the NAACP wrote a letter to Universal Studios.
-It objected to the "vicious caricature of Negro life in the South", and called the film "insulting, derogatory and offensive."
+The short was re-released in the Fall of 1948.
+However, on October 20, the NAACP wrote a letter to Universal Studios.
+It objected to the "vicious caricature of Negro life in the South", and called the film "insulting, derogatory and offensive".
 They found the short to depict Black people as lazy and only activated by swing music.
 They also objected to the images of scantily clad, dancing young women.
 They requested the end of distribution for the film and better judgment from Universal.

-On October 29, 1948, a representative of Universal wrote to the NAACP.
+Nine days later, a representative of Universal wrote to the NAACP.
 He pointed out that none of the company's theaters had received complaints concerning the film.
 A few days later, on November 3, 1948, Madison Jones, Jr, who represented the NAACP, met with E.L.
 McEvoy, the Universal short sales distribution chief, at the New York City office of the studio.
 McEvoy defended the racist humor of the film.
 Jones responded that the NAACP was holding an education campaign against this type of humor.

 McEvoy offered to let the NAACP contact the West Coast offices of the company, but he warned that in consequence for taking action, "niggers" would be prevented from getting work in the industry.
 He also claimed the NAACP members were better educated than the average audience member, who would not object to seeing racist images.
 Jones responded that this was a reason to avoid the racist films, that the audience might think them to be based on fact.

 McEvoy pointed out that caricatures of Negroes, Jews, Germans, and Irish used to all be top entertainment.
 He emphasized that the office language at Universal also included the terms "sheenie" and "kike" (both used for Jews).
 He noted that the film had only been re-released since the Walter Lantz Studio had temporarily shut down (and stopped producing new content).

 On November 20, 1948, the Los Angeles Tribune published an article on the complaints of the NAACP.
-On February 3, 1949, Universal announced in a press release that the studio was withdrawing the film, following the protest.
-A memo dated February 19, 1949, revealed that the Jewish Labor Committee had co-operated with the NAACP in protesting the film.
+In February 1949, Universal withdrew the film, following the protest.
+A memo dated February 19 of the same year revealed that the Jewish Labor Committee had co-operated with the NAACP in protesting the film.

 The controversy was a shock to Walter Lantz, who prided himself on avoiding problems with the censors.
 He repeatedly stated that his cartoons were never meant to offend anyone.
 After the 1949 decision, Lantz made a major effort to exclude any offensive caricatures of racial or ethnic groups in his cartoons.
-He also promised that Scrub Me Mama would never be distributed on television; however, according to eyewitness accounts, the short was broadcast on TV during the 1950s and continued to be seen as late as the 1980s.
+He also promised that Scrub Me Mama would never be distributed on television, but according to eyewitness accounts, the short was broadcast on TV during the 1950s and continued to be seen via broadcast media as late as the 1980s.